lucfudo/ml_portfolio/mlflow/README.md

 To use this container, you will need to have Docker installed on your machine.
 Once Docker is installed, you can build the container by running the following command:

 ```
-docker build -t mlflow-container .
+docker build -t mlflow.
 ```

-This will build a Docker image called `my-mlflow-container` that contains MLflow.
+This will build a Docker image called *mlflow* that contains MLflow.